|

 state change.
 We know there must be one, because the

 state at the beginning and head of the trace differ.
+Otherwise, we'll simply change state from the previous end.

 Connect args_size between traces that have can_throw_internal insns.